 Temple Beth Am has a proud history of social justice advocacy.
 Our Rabbi Emeritus Norman Hirsh marched in the Freedom Protests of the 1960’s.
 In 1964, Rabbi Hirsh, and 16 of his colleagues went to St. Augustine at the invitation of Rev. Dr. Martin Luther King Jr. They were arrested and penned the powerful note, entitled Why We Went.
 Upon returning to Seattle, Rabbi Hirsh spoke about his motivations and values in the sermon Sacrifice and Freedom.

-Senior Rabbis Jonathan and Beth Singer continued to live these values and took public action on numerous issues, including homelessness, refugee resettlement, genocide in Darfur and Sudan, marriage equality, and more.
+Senior Rabbis Jonathan Singer and Ruth A. Zlotnick continued to live these values by taking public action on numerous issues, including homelessness, refugee resettlement, marriage equality, and more.

 Our work in the past is prelude for today.
 We are committed to not rest on pretense, but to be actively engaged in the justice efforts of the present and the future.